 I always stop here for a bite to eat anyway.

 After Deep Creek the river runs noticeable downhill for kilometres.
 There are two sets of islands in the river.
 Sometimes deer camp on them.
-I have startled them there in my canoe, and once on foot.
-On that occasion I managed to blunder right into the midst of at least a dozen sleeping deer.
-They erupted in such a cacophony of action and alarm that I was quite nonplussed as to which way to point my rifle so that they all made off in very direction quite safely!
+I have startled them there in my canoe, and once or twice on foot.
+On one occasion I managed to blunder right into the midst of at least a dozen sleeping deer.
+They erupted in such a cacophony of action and alarm that I was quite nonplussed as to which way to point my rifle – so that they all made off in very direction quite safely!

 There are several good camps along here.
-If you plan to camp before the Gorge, you should stop here. good trout for your supper await a fly cast on the waters.
+If you plan to camp before the Gorge, you should stop here.
+Good trout for your supper await a fly cast on the waters.
 You can see my ( alas, late) friend Steve Cleaver catch one or two such in this video of our trip on the river in 2006.
 We were so young – was it so long ago?
 Trout 15-20 minutes in.

 Lots of these little guys along the river.